steamdeck/attgnext/PRD_Services_Content_Strategy.md

 ### 3. Current Service Structure

-Based on the codebase analysis, Digitom offers the following services:
+Based on the codebase analysis, AT Tech Global offers the following services:

 #### 3.1 Main Service Categories
 1. **Web Development**